 The Songkran Festival which is also the Thai New Year starts on from the 13th of April to the 15th of April will have you all soaked into the hustle and bustle that consists of three days of fun-filled water-fights and non-stop revelries.
 As a matter of fact, the city of Bangkok sees the largest of Songkran parties swamping Silom Road, Khao San Road and RCA.
 Visitors can also feel the pulse of the Songkran celebrations in any temple of Bangkok.

 Songkran stands to be the most popular festival of Thailand that marks the beginning of the new solar year and the start of the summer season as well.

-Typically it starts around early to mid-April, (although some cities start off celebrating this festival a few days before) and the celebration continues for three to five days, based on the location.
+Typically it starts around early to mid-April, when everyone packs their luggage and heads to the best places in Thailand.
+Although some cities start off celebrating this festival a few days before others.
+The celebrations then continue for three to five days, depending on the location.

 Conventionally, friends and family celebrate Songkran by splashing water on each other in the form of a wish for a year filled with blessings and by visiting temples.

 All these years, the holiday has come out to be a water fight across the nation and a great reason to party and travel.
 So make sure that you book in advance before you hit the road since the trains and buses along with the hotels are packed with both international and Thai Travelers during the Songkran period.

 The residents can be seen splashing water on one another for just one day on the streets of some Thai towns hence you will have to check before you travel.
 Other towns carry on with the festival fun by extending them into one week of ceremonies, concerts, water fights and other revelries.

 In case you are not a Songkran trouper, here are some things that you may want to consider before get onto the streets.